UFT Mobile Architecture

 External PostgreSQL database

-You can choose to connect UFT Mobile to an existing external PostgreSQL database.
+You can connect UFT Mobile to an existing external PostgreSQL database.
 This allows your organization to manage and utilize existing DB resources.

-When you install the UFT Mobile server, both the server and a connector are installed.
-The connector is designed as a lightweight piece of software for connecting devices to UFT Mobile that can also be installed as a standalone component.
+The connector is a lightweight piece of software for connecting devices to UFT Mobile, which can be installed together with the server (embedded connector), or as a standalone component.
 You can install the connector on multiple machines in distributed locations, or on your testing-tool machine.
-The connector can be installed on a Windows, Linux, or Mac machine.
 For more details, see Install the connector on a Windows machine, Install the connector on a Linux machine, or Install the connector on a Mac Machine.

 Test devices accessed via connectors